oruga-ui/oruga/packages/docs/documentation/configuration.md

     item-class="autocomplete-item" />
 ```

+All `class` properties for each component can be found in the `Class Inspector` section of a component page.
 If it turns out that you also have classes defined globally in the config for this component, they will be merged together.

 ## Overriding classes